crystalsand10/MGT_docs/source/downloads.rst

 Report
 ===========================

-A report can be generated on MGTdb for any given country and collection year (or project - if logged in).
+A report can be generated on MGTdb for any given country and collection year from 1984 to 2025 (or project - if logged in).
 The report summarizes data at every MGT-level.

 .. image:: images/report_access.png